CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 For deleting a Tykky installation, remove the <install_dir> folder.

-Tykky installations can also be moved.
+Tykky installations can also be moved:

-* Inside the same supercomputer, move the <install_dir> folder with `mv` to new location.
+1) Inside the same supercomputer, from folder to folder, move the <install_dir> folder with `mv` to new location.
-* To move Tykky installation from one (super)computer to another, use: `
+2) Between Puhti and Mahti use `rsync`.
+For copying to Mahti, log in to Mahti and change to the folder where you want to move the Tykky installation, then use:
 ```
-# log in to the other computer and change to the folder where you want to move the Tykky installation
 rsync -al <username>@puhti.csc.fi:<install_dir> .
 ```

-Tykky installations require Apptainer, so the destination computer must have it installed.
-Tykky installations work in Puhti, Mahti and LUMI.

 ## More complicated example